I used a linked caterpillar set sold separately for AFV Club Tiger I. Built in March 2015.

 It’s Valentine’s Day today in Japan and it’s the day that girlfriend (lady) buys chocolate for a boyfriend (men), I am told that cake companies decided it.
 My wife bought cakes so today’s work is ended…..

 I buried the injection pin marks of the caterpillar in Tamiya light curing putty.
 This putty’s plastic cap was broken by age deterioration.
 The second of this was broken on the way, too.
-It is a feeling to be broken at times fixed like a timer, and to promote the next demand….
-I think this cap should be replaced to some metal cap.
+It is a feeling to be broken at times fixed like a timer and to promote the next demand… I think this cap should be replaced with some metal cap.
 Or I hope Tamiya release the adjusted metal cap with selling separately for a small price.

 I might be finished in the three-color camouflage of the considerably complicated random pattern.
-I adjusted the color tone a little to mix dark yellow into the dark green and red brown, and totally united feeling of the overall tone appeared.
+I adjusted the color tone a little to mix dark yellow into the dark green and red-brown, and the united feeling of the overall tone appeared.
 When the camouflage paint is over, I felt an accomplishment feeling.

-This attached decal was not soften on the rough coating, unlike Cartograf decals, even I used decal softer.
+This attached decal was not softened on the rough coating, unlike Cartograf decals, even I used decal softer.
 Finally, I used plastic cement on this decal and anyway it’s attached.
-Some parts are melted so I need to retouch them with brush.
+Some parts are melted so I need to retouch them with a brush.

 The latest model characteristic points are the hinge of escape hatch on the turret, backside of the loader’s hatch, the size of idler wheels, muzzle brake, etc. In the first place, was it good for the latest model to do coating?
 Anyway, this time the coated tank is better looking.